 Based on his own research and personal experience and for comparison purposes, this is what the Endless Food Systems are capable of producing.

-1. The Concept 10 system can grow produce and fish as a supplement to one’s diet but is not large enough to fully feed someone.
+1. The Genesis 12 system can grow produce and fish as a supplement to one’s diet but is not large enough to fully feed someone.

-2. The Habitat 32 can perpetually feed one person or provide supplemental food for a family.
+2. The Genesis 36 can perpetually feed one person or provide supplemental food for a family.
 This particular system is expandable and has 32 square feet of grow space.

-3. The Sanctuary 128 can produce enough food to completely feed 3-4 people perpetually with its 128 square feet of grow space.
+3. The Sanctuary series can produce enough food to completely feed 3-4 people perpetually with its 128 square feet of grow space.

 An interesting note about this numbered system is that it represents not only the number of square feet in the system but when multiplied by 10, the number of pounds of produce the system is capable of producing in a year.

 For example, the Habitat 32 system has 32 square feet of grow space and can grow up to 320 pounds of veggies per year.